 Barbell wrist curls are one of the most common forearm exercises and yet most people perform them incorrectly.
 Don’t let your ego get the better of you while doing this exercise and use weights you can maintain a full range of motion with.
 The barbell wrist curls work the brachioradialis and flexors.

 The best way of performing the barbell or dumbbell wrist curls is to kneel down at the side of a flat bench with your forearms placed on the bench.
-Grab a barbell with an underhand grip and curl it as high as you can and while lowering the barbell, let the barbell roll down to the tip of your fingers.
+Grab a barbell with an underhand grip and curl it as high as you can while lowering the barbell.
+Let the barbell roll down to the tip of your fingers.
 Doing so will help in recruiting all the muscle fibers in your forearms and hands.

-Barbell reverse curls is another common forearm exercise but is a little harder as compared to the normal wrist curls.
-Use a wrist curl machine if you have access to it at your gym, or use a flat bench.
+Barbell reverse curls are another common forearm exercise but is a little harder as compared to the normal wrist curls.
+Use a wrist curl machine if you have access to it at your gym or use a flat bench.

 Stand with your back towards the cable pulley machine and grab a straight bar.
 Curl the bar and hold the movement at the contraction for a couple of seconds.
 This exercise focuses on your brachioradialis and flexors.